awesome-pro/neon-website/content/docs/guides/reflex.md

    )
    ```

-   Replace `<connection-string-from-neon>` with your Neon connection string.
-You can find all of the connection details listed above in the **Connection Details** widget on the Neon **Dashboard**.
+   Replace `<connection-string-from-neon>` with your Unique connection string.
+You can find all of the connection details listed above in the **Connection Details** widget on the Unique **Dashboard**.
 For more information, see [Connect from any application](/docs/connect/connect-from-any-app).

    <Admonition type="note">